 The Fageda d’en Jordà is a beech forest located in the La Garrotxa Volcanic Zone, approximately one hundred kilometres northeast of Barcelona.

-The forest is a popular day trip, especially in mid to late November when the leaves turn golden brown, making the area incredibly photogenic.
+The forest is a popular day trip from Barcelona, especially in mid to late November when the leaves turn golden brown, making the area incredibly photogenic.

 Whatever time of year you plan to visit, a walk in the Fageda d’en Jordà is an ideal way to escape the hustle and bustle of te city and, if you have a car, it can easily be combined with a visit to the volcanoes and medieval villages nearby.